 She received her medical and postgraduate training mainly in Ankara, Turkey, She has been visiting scientist or clinician in various Institutions including Divisions of Hematology / Bone Marrow Transplantation at the Karolinska Hospital, Sweden (1983-1984), Heidelberg University, Royal Marsden Hospital, University College Hospital and various institutions in USA.
 Apart from the pre-clinical studies and clinical trials, her field of research is focused on immune-genetics of plasma cell disorders and expansion of HSC or NK cells from cord blood.

 Dr Beksaç is an active member of Turkish Society of Hematology as well as international hematological societies, including EHA, ASH, EBMT, ASBMT and International Myeloma Foundation.
-She is currently the president of the ”Turkish Bone Marrow Transplantation Foundation” and the “Immunohematology Subcommittee of the Turkish Society of Hematology”.
+She is currently the president of the ”Turkish Bone Marrow Transplantation Foundation” has chaired “Myeloma” and “Immunohematology Subcommittees of the Turkish Society of Hematology”.
 She has pioneered the collaboration between Clinical teams, publishing the first Turkish prospective randomized trials in AML and Myeloma in Turkey.
 She has recently been elected as the vice-chair of the “Balkan Myeloma Study Group” and also the Plasma Cell Disorders Subcommittee of EBMT-CMWP.

 Michele Cavo, MD, is Full Professor of Haematology at the University of Bologna, Faculty of Medicine and